 - The launch of a breakthrough product innovation offering a competitive advantage to your brand.

-To make the media investment pay off, you need to be able to drive a performance result that pays back with an increase in brand power you can use in the future or an immediate increase in brand profit.
+To make the media investment pay off, you need a performance result that pays back with an increase in brand power you can use in the future or an immediate increase in brand profit.

 Here are six factors to help guide you on the size of your media investment: